-The bachelor of arts (B.A.) degree program in music is particularly appropriate for students who desire the challenge of an enriched program of intellectual stimulation.
+The bachelor of science (B.S.) degree program in music is particularly appropriate for students who desire the challenge of an enriched program of intellectual stimulation.

 Our alumni have gone on to pursue graduate study and careers in such areas as musicology, music theory, business, law, and arts administration.